If you’re planning a trip to Iceland, one of the first things you should know is this:

-The Best Way to Get Around Iceland: Rent a Car
+The Best Way to Get Around Iceland: Renting a Car

 the best way to get around iceland